What is Payroll and how are Payroll Calculations done?

 Most companies use Leave Without Pay (absent without leave) or Days worked to calculate the eligible salary.

-Besides a base salary, additional payouts mechanisms may include pieces created (piece rate employee), sales achieved (commission based employee).
+In addition to a base salary, additional payouts mechanisms may include pieces created (piece rate employee), sales achieved (commission based employee).

 Employee Bank information